vulcanize/vulcanizedb/documentation/custom-transformers.md

 * The `compose`, `execute`, `composeAndExecute` commands require Go 1.11+ and use [Go plugins](https://golang .org/pkg/plugin/) which only work on Unix-based systems.

-* There is an ongoing [conflict](https://github.com/golang/go/issues/20481) between Go plugins and the use vendored dependencies which imposes certain limitations on how the plugins are built.
+* There is an ongoing [conflict](https://github.com/golang/go/issues/20481) between Go plugins and the use of vendored dependencies which imposes certain limitations on how the plugins are built.

-* Separate `compose` and `execute` commands allow pre-building and linking to a pre-built .so file.
+* Separate `compose` and `execute` commands allow pre-building and linking to the pre-built .so file.
 So, if these are run independently, instead of using `composeAndExecute`, a couple of things need to be considered:
     * It is necessary that the .so file was built with the same exact dependencies that are present in the execution environment, i.e. we need to `compose` and `execute` the plugin .so file with the same exact version of vulcanizeDB.